Bdrmnsr/LLMAPP/README.md

-# Backend for LLM Evaluation Service
+# Backend for LLM APP

-This backend service is designed to support the LLM Evaluation Web Application by handling data processing, model evaluations, and API requests.
+This backend service is designed to support the LLM Web Application by handling data processing, model evaluations, and API requests.

 ## Description